soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

 The SPARQL endpoint, deployed on top of the SWR triple store, allows end users to query the SWR knowledge graph using the SPARQL query language.
 It is the primary access point to the [knowledge graph](../technical_components/storage.md#knowledge-graph-triple-store), both for humans, as well as for machines.
 Many applications and end users will instead interact with specialised assets that use the SPARQL end-point, such as the Chatbot or the API.
 However, the SPARQL end-point is the main source for the development of further knowledge applications and provides bespoke search to humans.

-Since we're importing resources from various data and knowledge repositories, we expect many duplicities and conflicting statements.
+Since we are importing resources from various data and knowledge repositories, we expect many duplicities and conflicting statements.
 Implementation of rules should be permissive, not preventing inclusion, only flag potential inconsistencies.

 ## Ongoing Developments